If you are interested in undertaking part of your studies abroad then Erasmus may be of interest to you.

 This means that Birmingham City University is entitled to participate in Erasmus activities, such as study placements for students and staff placements for teaching.
 To find out more about the Charter visit the Education, Audiovisual & Culture Executive Agency (EACEA) website.

-Visual Communication student Charlotte Harrison is part of the University's Erasmus Exchange programme.
+Visual Communication student Charlotte Harrison was one of those who took part in the University's Erasmus Exchange programme.

-Charlotte said: "For my Erasmus exchange, I studied at Frederick University in Cyprus between February and June last year.
+Charlotte (pictured), a BA (Hons) in Visual Communication student, said: "For my Erasmus exchange, I studied at Frederick University in Cyprus between February and June.
+I worked on a photographic documentary, chronicling the lives of local people in the capital city of Nicosia."